ChrisPenner/wc/README.md

     return (length s, length (words s), length (lines s))
 ```

 Amazingly enough, this actually DOES work, and gets us the same answers as `wc`, IF you're willing to wait for it...
-I got sick of waiting for it to finish on my large test file (it was taking more than a few minutes), but on a smaller test file we got the following results:
+I got sick of waiting for it to finish on my large test file (it was taking more than a few minutes), but on a smaller test file (90 MB) got the following results:

 |          | wc        | stupid-wc |
 | -------- | --------- |---------- |